Parenting in KFL&A

 Hello!

 Today we want to share many things with you.
 First, we’ll tell you about a tool to track your baby’s milestones.
-Then we’ll talk about eating while breastfeeding.
+Then we’ll talk about eating while breastfeeding or chestfeeding.
 Then we’ll give you some ideas on how to listen and respond to your baby.
 Finally, we’ll talk about the 6-week postpartum appointment and what to expect!

 Smiling baby looking at adult, holding adult fingers.